 Germans remained the local overlords, establishing their theocracies such as the Livonian Order.
 As the entire region became Christian, these crusading statelets lost their reason to exist.
 With European support for crusades dwindled, Latvia was conquered by Polish-Lithuanian Commonwealth in 1562.
-However even after the annexation local Germans retained their cultural domination.
+However, even after the annexation, local Germans retained their cultural domination.

 Two decades of prosperous independence followed where Latvians achieved their place among European nations.
 However, Russia and Germany were back in World War 2 (1940), both occupying Latvia and perpetrating genocides.
-Soviet Union won the war and stayed until 1990.
+The Soviet Union won the war and stayed until 1990.
 The occupation severely altered Latvia’s demography and held its economy decades behind the West.

-In 1990 Latvians declared independence and the Soviet Union collapsed soon after.
+In 1990, Latvians declared independence and the Soviet Union collapsed soon after.
 Latvia has since looked westwards to ensure its defense from any new Russian attacks.